 Why you're going to love this recipe

 Everyone loves pikelets!
+Health recipes like these banana pikelets are perfect for any time of day!
 They are much more forgiving to make than pancakes and are quick and easy.
 Here is why you're going to love them:

 - mix in one bowl- from mashing through to mixing, no need for extra bowls or a mixer